dnlbowers/modern-buddhism/TESTING.md

     ![Mobile Lighthouse Score for index.html](docs/screenshots/lighthouse-mobile-indx.jpg)

     * Originally, the performance score on the page was around 83.
-But by using a slightly smaller version of the same hero image, I resolved the issue and maintained the responsiveness up to 4000 px in width.
+By using a slightly smaller version of the same hero image, I resolved the issue and maintained the responsiveness up to 4000 px in width.

 2. ***teaching:***